 When I asked the director, James Watkins, for an interview, I was told that he was “very flattered… but he doesn’t want to impose any authorial interpretations on Eden Lake, preferring instead the widely divergent reactions to the film.”
 But it is difficult to imagine any other interpretation than that of the Sun‘s movie critic, who condemned Watkins’ “nasty suggestion that all working-class people are thugs.”
 Or, for that matter, the Telegraph’s conclusion that “this ugly witless film expresses fear and loathing of ordinary English people.”
 One reader of Time Out commented that the film “hits too close to home and will only grow and spread the anger that society holds for the lower classes.
 I myself and many of my friends have felt the violence from ignorant ‘children’… I have to say this without an ounce of regret if the death penalty ever came to this country… I would support it.”

 Working-class life used to have a place on our TV and movie screens: often warts and all, but sympathetically nonetheless.
 But today, if working-class people appear at all, it is all too often as caricatures to sneer at or attack.
 It is symptomatic of a country where working-class pride is belittled: after all, we’re all supposed to be aspire to be middle-class.
+Much of TV and media as a whole have been turned into closed shops for the privileged, where people from working-class backgrounds are prevented from gaining access.
 We need a new wave of TV dramas, comedies and films that have working-class life at their heart.
+That doesn’t mean the opposite: glorifying people simply because they’re working class, or turning people into saints, but rather showing the complexities of everyday life.
 That may require a cultural revolution, but it is a revolution that is long overdue.